linnarsson-lab/BoneFight/README.md

 ### Preparations

 BoneFight needs a source dataset and a target dataset.
-Both datasets comprise an expression tensor and a volume vector.
+Both datasets comprise an expression tensor and a volume tensor.

 The expression tensors can be multidimensional, but the last dimension must contain the features (e.g. genes).
 For example, the source tensor can be a single-cell